 c.
 Wisdom about the future director and other staff

 Blesseveryhome is a new resource that will allow you to pray for your neighbors by name each day.
 This is an opportunity for what might normally be a wave and a friendly “hello” to develop into something with eternal value as we prioritize those who live around us in prayer.

-For the month of April, we are praying for FBS Family Ministry.
+For the month of June, we are praying for FBS Senior Adult Ministry, Young At Heart.